Vietnam

 Other significant items

-• Income from transfer of the right to make capital contribution; income from transfer of immovable property (except for income from investment in social houses); income from transfer of investment projects, transfer of the right to take part in investment projects, and transfer of the right to exploration and exploitation of minerals.
+There are some types of income (e.g. income from transfer of the right to make capital contribution, income from transfer of immovable property [except for income from investment in social houses], income from transfer of investment projects) that are subject to the standard CIT rate as prescribed under the CIT regulations.

 Foreign income